How to Analyze App and Game Subscriptions

 |

-Analyze your subscription with devtodev — a unique analytics platform that allows you to collect subscription data from the App Store and Google Play and calculate all the vital statistics: trials, conversion to subscription and subscription renewals, retention of subscribers, revenue structure, and many more.
+Analyze subscriptions with Devtodev—a unique analytics platform that enables you to gather subscription data from the App Store and Google Play.
+Calculate all the vital statistics, including trials, conversion to subscription, subscription renewals, retention of subscribers, revenue structure, and more.

-If you are new to devtodev analytics platform, please open Smart view -> Monetization -> Subscriptions in our free demo project.
-If you are an experienced user, simply open your Space and start engaging with subscription analytics.
+If you are new to the Devtodev analytics platform, please navigate to Smart view -> Monetization -> Subscriptions in our free demo project.
+For experienced users, simply open your Space and begin engaging with subscription analytics.

-If you want to use the subscription analytics feature of the devtodev platform, you first need to integrate the SDK version 2.1 or higher as described in the documentation and adjust some settings.
-It’s fast and easy (and you can pass on information using API afterwards).
+If you wish to utilize the subscription analytics feature of the Devtodev platform, you must first integrate the SDK version 2.1 or higher, following the instructions in the documentation, and make necessary adjustments to settings.
+The process is fast and easy (you can also pass on information using the API afterward).

-The subscriptions report has three sections — Overview, Structure, and Retention.
-Let’s go over all three of them.
+The subscriptions report consists of three sections: Overview, Structure, and Retention.
+Let's review each of them.

 Overview

-The report includes several widgets with information on different aspects of the essential metrics of the app’s subscription monetization model.
+The report comprises multiple widgets providing information on various aspects of the essential metrics for the mobile app's subscription monetization model.

 Mobile game app analytics subscriptions